 Wet scrubbers, dry scrubbers, and electrostatic precipitators are three main categories of industrial scrubbers.
 Each kind can be further developed to remove specific substances.
 The following diagram shows a wet scrubber called an amine scrubber, which uses amines to separate hydrogen sulfide and CO2 from natural gas.
 Amine scrubbers are also used in oil refineries.

 Now for the fun stuff.
 As you can imagine, there is a yin and yang to carbon capture.
-I find myself in the middle of this moral battleground.
 A bill passed in early 2018 incentivized carbon capture and storage for the fuel industry by offering tax credits.

 Obviously geoengineering should be- and already is- implemented in the industrial sector.
 It’s working.
-But on a broader scale there could be unforeseen consequences.
-A large portion of carbon emissions may be filtered from power plants, but if habitat destruction prevails in other parts of the world is the problem actually solved?
-Even natural climate solutions have limitations.
-For instance, you can’t build a forest in the desert in hopes that it would offset emissions because the forest won’t survive.
-Then there’s the cost factor.
-The time factor.
-The hypothetical man behind the curtain (consumerism).
+But some argue that when implemented on a broader scale, there could be unforeseen consequences.
+The “ethical dilemma” referenced in environmental ethics courses is that habitat destruction will prevail while carbon emissions are filtered out of the air.
+There is also a concern among geoengineering critics that climate solutions, including natural ones, have limitations.
+For instance, forests cannot be built in the desert to offset emissions because the forest won’t survive.
+Concerned citizens will also bring up the cost factor, the time factor, and the hypothetical man behind the curtain (consumerism).